Module 2: Aboriginal Sentencing Considerations

 Clearly not a positive indicator of restorative justice in action.

-In this module we will discuss Canadian Aboriginal sentencing principals set out in three appeal cases decided by the Supreme Court of Canada.
-Remember, the tasks of Aboriginal Justice Workers, is to assist the court in sentencing matters.
+In this module we will discuss Canadian Aboriginal sentencing principals set out in two appeal cases decided by the Supreme Court of Canada R v.
+Gladue (1999) and R v.
+Ipeelee (2012)

-Principally, it is not to tell the Court what the sentence should be, rather to give the Court some realistic options that fit the offender before the Court, and which will achieve restorative justice.
+Remember, one of the tasks of Indigenous Courtworkers, is to assist the court in sentencing matters.
+Principally, it is not to tell the Court what the sentence should be, rather to give the Court some realistic, available options that fit the offender before the Court, and which will achieve restorative justice.

 In the final module, we will focus on how these sentencing directions now known collectively as the "Gladue Principles" work together to achieve restorative justice.